- Increase the pastors capacity and confidence to be an effective church leader and administrator.

 - Is currently serving in good standing a local United Methodist congregation or extension ministry under appointment of the Dakotas or Minnesota Annual Conference.

-- Has been in appointment for at least three years and will have completed the Clergy Leadership Academy before the program begins.
+- Has been in appointment for at least three years and will have completed the Clergy Leadership Academy, or comparable, before the program begins.

-- Has the capacity to complete the full 12-month program by devoting five to seven hours per week for the online course requirements, attending three two-day gatherings (in person), and completing two projects connected to the coursework and the local church(es).
+- Has the capacity to complete the full 12-month program by devoting 6-8 hours per week for the online course requirements, attending three two-day gatherings (in person), and completing two projects connected to the coursework and the local church(es).

 - Has sufficient technology skills to participate in an online course.